fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

     - Building [Catoro](https://catoro.now.sh/) was an amazing experience that brought a deep interest in React.
     - I'm thinking about implementing a React app without Create React App to practice using Webpack.
     - Gain knowledge and implement React Hooks as well as testing.
     - Dig into other server implementations, Firebase and GraphQL.
 Probably for this I'll re-iterate on [Yijing Ball Z](https://yijingballz.herokuapp.com/) to see how it plays with a different backend.
-Let's see how many Yijing Ball Z can live on Github at the same time.
+Let's see how many Yijing Ball Z's can live on Github at the same time.
 4. **Other**
    - React Native, Node.js, Smart Contracts and Blockchain development (in no particular order).